debadeepta/vnla/code/README.md

 ### Explore the environment

+*Make sure you are able to run the demo in the Matterport3D repo.*

 Link to the Matterport3D Dataset, which should be structured as `<Matterdata>/v1/scans/<scanId>/matterport_skybox_images/*.jpg`:
 ```
 $ ln -s <Matterdata> data